Ollynov/t-school-fullstack-2/technical-interview/lecture-notes.md

 - Always try to get the most simple solution down first. _Then_ go for optimizations, and handle for edge cases.
 Edge cases are strange inputs that are different in format, and may result in an error.
 For example, if your input expects an array of integers, what happens when your array is [], or when it is [-1,-1,-1,-1]... will your function still work?

 ## Challenge

+We are going to split into three groups.
+Then we will round robin it and each of you will have a chance to answer technical questions in front of your group.
+There will be three categories:
+- conceptual
+- whiteboarding
+- architecture

 Good Luck!